About

 Shivangi Tandon

-Shivangi Tandon (she/her) is a Software Engineer and hobbyist musician from Sitapur, India.
+Shivangi (she/her) is a Software Engineer and hobbyist musician from Sitapur, India.
 She is a current student in the Master in Engineering Management (MEM) at Dartmouth College, pursuing a collaborative program between the Thayer School of Engineering and Tuck School of Business.
 Before coming to Dartmouth, she worked as a software developer in an e-commerce startup after completing her Bachelor’s in Computer Science Engineering from the National Institute of Technology Allahabad in India.

 Lydia Davis